 3. Execution of core skills under pressure

 Easily the most identifiable is the inability to execute core skills under pressure.
 In my view there is a high turnover of play due to the inability to execute core skills under pressure and in some cases without pressure.
-Our senior players panic under pressure as they have not been taught to absorb pressure from a young age.
+Our senior players panic under pressure as they have not been taught to absorb pressure from a young age or see the space in behind to decrease the overall anxiety of pressure.

-There are a variety of components that impact on this but one that stands out for me is we continue to increase the size of the working area for our youth players instead of decreasing the playing area to increase pressure.
+There are a variety of components that impact on this but one that stands out for me is we continue to increase the size of the working area for our youth players.
 The execution of a skill comes from practice.
 Practice is the repetition of an action with the goal of improvement that helps us perform with more ease, speed and confidence.
 Increasing the size of the area to decrease pressure will never improve the execution of a skill under pressure.
+That said, the size of the area always needs to be controlled by the coach to ensure the goal can be achieved but difficult enough to ensure learning occurs.

 4. Ability in 1v1 situations when attacking